 Bai Truoc Beach (Front Beach)

-While the Back Beach is full of touristy services from high-class restaurants, marine transportation, and attractive spots, the Front Beach is less crowded.
+While the Back Beach is full of tourist services, including high-class restaurants, marine transportation, and attractive spots, the Front Beach is less crowded.

 Hours: All hours